-Table 14 provides a detailed list and work schedule of major actions that the county should complete as part of the implementation of the comprehensive plan.
-Many of the actions will collaboration with other groups.
+Table 14 provides a detailed list and work schedule of actions that the county should complete in the next 5 years as part of the implementation of the comprehensive plan.
+This list is updated periodically as tasks are completed and priorities shift over time.
+These actions have been identified by staff as steps necessary to enact plan recommendation and support plan goals.
+Many of the actions will require collaboration with other partners.